 Topsail Island is a 26-mile-long and 0.5-mile-wide barrier island approximately 40 miles northeast of Wilmington, North Carolina.
 The island is located within Onslow County to the north and Pender County to the south and contains the communities of North Topsail Beach, Surf City, and Topsail Beach.
 The New River Inlet borders the island to the northeast, while the New Topsail Inlet borders the island to the southwest.
 A series of small sounds and channels and a portion of the Atlantic Intracoastal Waterway separate the island from the mainland.
-Man-made channels with boat docks are present in the northern portion the project providing access to the waterway for residents.
+Man-made channels with boat docks are present in the northern portion of the project providing access to the waterway for residents.

 Public access to the beaches is provided through numerous parking areas and dune walkovers.
 Three fishing piers are present on the island, one in each community: Seaview (NTB), Surf City (Surf City), and Jolly Roger (Topsail Beach).
-Surf City is home to the Karen Beasley Sea Turtle Rescue and Rehabilitation Center, whose primary mission is the rescue, rehabilitation, and release of sick and injured sea turtles, and public education.
+Surf City is home to the Karen Beasley Sea Turtle Rescue and Rehabilitation Center, whose primary mission is the rescue, rehabilitation, and release of sea turtles, and public education.
 Roadway access to the mainland is provided through North Carolina (NC) Highway 50 and then by bridges on NC Highway 50/210 at Surf City and NC Highway 210 at NTB (Figure 2).
+The island maintains a population of 5,380 residents year-round, the largest community being Surf City with a population of 3,911 (U.S. Census Bureau 2020).
+The year-round population of Surf City has doubled (approximately 103 percent) since the 2010 FEA/EIS resulting in tremendous growth in the economy and new development.